 Along with our Egyptian workshop and outings to see Egyptian artifacts we have also been reading some Egyptian books and doing a few Egyptian pages from Activity Village.

-One of my daughter’s favourite Egyptian themed book has been the BIG CAT Discovering Tutankhamun’s Tomb.
+One of my daughter’s favourite Egyptian themed book has been the book Discovering Tutankhamun’s Tomb: Band 15/Emerald (Collins Big Cat).
 My daughter found reading this book to herself more manageable than some of the other Egyptian books that we took out of our local library.
 It is part of the BIG CAT reading series and is on their Emerald band so aimed at more Upper Key stage 2 ages.
 There are some challenging words in it and the glossary at the book does come in handy but it just seems to flow more easily than some of the other books.

 It starts off by introducing the Ancient Egyptians and explaining a bit about mummification, the tombs and the Valley of the Kings.
 Then it goes onto who Tutankhamun was and how the tomb was discovered.